 At any rate, freedom is not possible in a market society.
 A voluntary trade may benefit both traders (or else the trade would not happen), but generally it does not benefit them equally.
 Generally it gives greater benefit to the trader who is in the stronger bargaining position, and thus it makes him stronger still, and increases inequality.
 In the long run it divides us into poverty and plutocracy.
 The 2014 research of Gilens and Page showed quantitatively that, regardless of our formal mechanisms of democracy, regardless of what complicated methods our society uses for arriving at its policy decisions, the outcomes of that decision-making consist of policies that have almost 100% in correlation with the preferences of the rich, and almost zero correlation with the preferences of the general public.
 Moreover, power corrupts, as the Stanford Prison Experiment proved; people with power over others begin to see those others as undeserving.
 Wars for lies will continue as long as Halliburton and Raytheon profit from them.

-Private property has been going on for 10,000 years, but it looks to me like one gigantic mistake.
+Private property has been going on for 10,000 years, but it is one gigantic mistake.
 “History is a nightmare from which I am trying to awaken,” said Stephen Dedalus.
 Private property is being perpetuated by propaganda from people who have taken control, but we don’t have to keep listening to them.
 The first step toward change is to get more people thinking and talking about it; John Lennon sang that the first step was to “imagine” it.

-I’m not urging you to invite a homeless person to share your home (I tried that, and I didn’t like it), but the state of Utah and several cities are giving housing to all their homeless people, and it seems to be working well.
+I’m not urging you to invite a homeless person to share your home personally (I tried that, and I didn’t like it); these sort of things are better done by society than by individuals.
+For instance, the state of Utah and several cities are giving housing to all their homeless people, and it seems to be working well.
 Bernie Sanders is advocating universal healthcare, which might seem radical in the USA but it has been working well in Canada and Europe for years — yielding better results for less cost, in fact.
 Right now all I’m urging is that you think about it and talk about it.